 The main objective of MONEYVAL is to ensure that member states have effective systems against AML / CTF and comply with relevant international standards in this regard, and they have a number of tasks to achieve these goals.
 These tasks are as follows;

-After the teams visit the relevant institutions, a detailed evaluation report is prepared with suggestions for improvement.
-After this report, it is discussed and replaced at MONEYVAL's general assembly meetings.
-In case of acceptance of the report, it is sent to the relevant country to check whether the changes are in compliance with the general decisions, and finally, this revised report is published later.
+Following the field visits, the teams prepare a detailed evaluation report that includes recommendations for improving the country's AML/CTF regime.
+The report is then discussed and approved at MONEYVAL's general assembly meetings.
+Once the report is accepted, it is sent to the relevant country to verify whether the proposed changes are in compliance with the general decisions.
+The revised report is then published for public review.

 There are member states that are subject to evaluation by MONEYVAL.
 As we mentioned, MONEYVAL evaluates compliance with basic international standards in combating money laundering and the effectiveness of terrorism financing practices in these countries.
 Some of these countries are:

 Several bodies, countries, and organizations have been given observer status with MONEYVAL.
 The representatives of the observers have the right to participate in the MONEYVAL board, determined after the reports prepared by the teams mentioned.
 Still, they do not have the right to vote on whether this report comes into force or not.
 Some of these observers are:

 - International Monetary Fund (IMF)

 - United Nations Office on Drugs and Crime (UNODC)